quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces/ostep_part20_38._Redundant_D.md

 ---

 #### Capacity Evaluation in RAID
 Background context: The capacity of a RAID system affects its usefulness for storing data.
-With no redundancy, the total capacity is simply \(N \times B\) (where \(N\) is the number of disks and \(B\) is the block size).
-In mirroring schemes, each block has two copies, reducing the useful capacity to \((N \times B) / 2\).
+With no redundancy, the total capacity is simply $N \times B $(where $ N $is the number of disks and$ B $is the block size).
+In mirroring schemes, each block has two copies, reducing the useful capacity to$(N \times B) / 2$.
 :p How does capacity differ between non-redundant and mirrored RAID systems?
 ??x
-In a non-redundant (RAID-0 or striping) system, the total usable storage is \(N \times B\) because there are no redundant copies.
-In contrast, in a mirroring system, each block has two copies stored on different disks, so the useful capacity is halved to \((N \times B) / 2\). x??
+In a non-redundant (RAID-0 or striping) system, the total usable storage is $N \times B $ because there are no redundant copies.
+In contrast, in a mirroring system, each block has two copies stored on different disks, so the useful capacity is halved to$(N \times B) / 2$. x??

 ---